WFMT: WFMT

+WTTW ownership

 In 1968, WFMT began around-the-clock broadcasting.
-That same year, Bernard Jacobs sold WFMT to WGN Continental Broadcasting Company for $810,000, which in turn donated the station to WTTW two years later.
+That same year, Bernard Jacobs sold WFMT to WGN-TV's Continental Broadcasting Company for $810,000, which in turn donated the station to WTTW two years later.

 In 1969, the station's transmitter was moved to the Prudential Building, and in 1971 its transmitter was moved to the John Hancock Center.

+Several classical music stations were found on the FM dial in Chicago in the 1950s, 1960s, 1970s and 1980s.
+They included WEFM 99.5, WXFM 105.9, WFMQ 107.5, WJJD at 104.3 and WNIB 97.1.
+They all changed formats by 2001.
+While WFMT was a station supported by the sales of commercials, it aired no pre-recorded (by non-station hosts) advertising.
+A brief attempt at introducing pre-recorded commercial advertising in the early 1990s, the only time in its history, proved unpopular with listeners.
+All advertising on the station would be read exclusively by WFMT's on-air hosts.

+Fine Arts Network

 In 1976, WFMT created the Fine Arts Network for broadcast syndication of the Chicago Symphony Orchestra and the Lyric Opera.
 In 1979, WFMT became America's first radio superstation, delivered by satellite and cable systems across the United States and dozens of countries, including the Soviet Union and China.

 In August 1976, the FCC granted WFMT temporary authority to simulcast on AM 1450, using the former facilities of WVON, which had moved its call sign and programming to another frequency the previous year.
 The simulcast continued until 1979, when Midway Broadcasting and Migala Enterprises were granted licenses to share time on the frequency.

-In 1980, WFMT became the first US radio station to join the European Broadcasting Union.
-A live performance of the Chicago Symphony Orchestra was heard in the US, United Kingdom, France, Belgium, Switzerland, Italy, Sweden and West Germany simultaneously.
-Richard Wagner's Der Ring des Nibelungen was broadcast live for the first time as a digital transatlantic performance from Bayreuth, Germany to the US and Canada in 1983.
+In June 1980, WFMT became the first U.S. radio station to join the European Broadcasting Union.
+A live performance of the Chicago Symphony Orchestra was heard in the US, United Kingdom, France, Belgium, Switzerland, Italy, Sweden, and West Germany simultaneously.
+Richard Wagner's Der Ring des Nibelungen was broadcast live for the first time as a digital transatlantic performance from the Bayreuth Festspielhaus to the US and Canada in 1983.